 I am 189 cm (6’2″) tall with a wingspan of 206 cm (6’9″).
 My ape index is 1.09.
 That was great for my undersized basketball career (I needed to be a whole lot more athletic at 189 cm to have been successful) but not so great for sizing clothing.
 So, when I found out that SUPSkin suits were customizable I was intrigued.
 Luckily when I reached out to contact them they did not reply.
 That gave me more time to mull things over.
 I realized that having an EU-based product might not be the best thing in case things should go wrong.

 After discussing the idea more with my brother I decided that the best thing to do was to go into a local shop, speak with a sales representative, and try on some gear.
 So, I headed over to North Vancouver to check out Coast Outdoors.
 The sales rep I work with was great.
-He convinced me not to add in any additional thermal layers since I would be roasting in a dry-suit anyways.
-And he recommended going with a semi-dry suit rather than a dry-suit.
-The difference being a neoprene neck sleeve versus a latex gasket for the former and latter, respectively.
+He convinced me not to add in any additional thermal layers since I would be roasting in a dry suit anyways.
+And he recommended going with a semi-drysuit rather than a drysuit.
+The difference between the suits was a neoprene neck sleeve versus a latex gasket for the former and latter, respectively.
 A trade-off of more breathability for less waterproofing.

-While at the shop I did try on a demo version of a Starboard dry-suit they had on-site.
+While at the shop I did try on a demo version of a Starboard drysuit they had on-site.
 It was very comfortable and was discounted.
 But there was no warranty and it did feel flimsier than the Kokatat suit that I tried on.
-Interestingly, I learned from the sales rep that Kokatat does also do customizable suits.
-I decided to go with the off-the-rack version of the Endurance.
+Interestingly, I learned from the sales rep that Kokatat also does customizable suits.
+I decided to go with the off-the-rack version of the Endurance semi-dry suit (this model is no longer in production but here are Kokatat’s current semi-dry suit models).
 But perhaps for my next suit in the distant future, it is something that I will opt for.